 Hypnotherapy has a long history of helping young people, and these are just a few of the areas where it can be effective.

 If a teen is experiencing depression, they should be seen by a doctor.
 There are physical conditions (such as hormone imbalances) that can cause this and they need to be treated or ruled out.
 Once that has been done, hypnotherapy could be a good tool to help lift their mood and challenge their negative thinking.

 Not all of us are the life and soul of every party, always the centre of an admiring crowd.
-Some people, including teenagers, are naturally quiet and self contained, and that's fine.
-Confidence and self esteem is not about how outgoing or popular your teen is, it's more a case of how they think about themselves, whether they recognise and value their own abilities and good qualities.
+Some people, including teenagers, are naturally quiet and self-contained, and that's fine.
+Confidence and self-esteem are not about how outgoing or popular your teen is, it's more a case of how they think about themselves, whether they recognise and value their own abilities and good qualities.

-I really enjoy working with young people, though I don't generally work with any one under ten.
+I really enjoy working with young people, though I don't generally work with anyone under ten.
 I can refer you to people who do, though.
 Young people often respond very well to hypnotherapy because they have imaginative minds and they are more open to suggestion than many adults.
-Having said that, hypnotherapy (as mentioned elsewhere on this site) is not mind control.
+Having said that, hypnotherapy (as mentioned elsewhere on this site) is not a form of mind control.
 Your teen is not going to change because you think they should, or because you can see there's a problem.
-They have to see it too, and want to do something about it.
+They have to see it too and want to do something about it.
 And even then, their solution may not be the same as yours.

 Any kind of therapy relies on the person being helped to play an active part in the changes being made.
-This takes time, effort, courage, determination and co-operation, and if your son or daughter isn’t ready to do that yet, it's possible that therapy isn’t the way to go, at least for the moment.
-However, I am happy to discuss the situation with you, and to meet up with them for a quick chat.
+This takes time, effort, courage, determination and co-operation, and recognition that there's a problem.
+If your son or daughter isn’t ready to do that yet, it's possible that therapy isn’t the way to go, at least for the moment.
+However, I am happy to discuss the situation with you and to meet up with them for a quick chat.
 This costs nothing except your time, and if we all think I can help further, I am happy to do so.

 For more information on any of these services, phone 01977 678593.